mathjax/MathJax/docs/html/_sources/configuration.txt

 This example includes the `tex2jax` preprocessor and configures it to use both the standard :term:`TeX` and :term:`LaTeX` math delimiters.
-It uses the `TeX` input processor and the `HTML-CSS` output processor, and forces the HTML-CSS processor to use the TeX fonts rather that other locally installed fonts (e.g., :term:`STIX` fonts).
+It uses the `TeX` input processor and the `HTML-CSS` output processor, and forces the HTML-CSS processor to use the TeX fonts rather than other locally installed fonts (e.g., :term:`STIX` fonts).
 See the :ref:`configuration options
 <configuration>` section (or the comments in the ``config/default.js``
 file) for more information about the configuration options that you can